What is myopia control?

 Ideally when glasses are worn the whole image would be in focus across the entire retina.
-Unfortunately with myopia the spectacle lenses only focus the image on the retina centrally.
-The periphery is out of focus behind the retina (peripheral hyperopic defocus).
-This peripheral hyperopic defocus seems to be a powerful stimulant to eye growth resulting in more myopia.
-Thus the problem can be never-ending unless we step in to discourage eye growth by correcting this peripheral hyperopic defocus.
+Unfortunately, with myopia the spectacle lenses only focus the image on the centre of the retina and the periphery is out of focus (peripheral hyperopic defocus).
+This peripheral hyperopic defocus seems to stimulate eye growth resulting in more myopia.
+The new thinking on controlling myopia is to discourage eye growth by correcting this peripheral hyperopic defocus.

 Types of myopia control

-A. Bifocals: The bigger the segment the better, but the bigger segments are more obvious.
-Can provide between 39-51% protection for the biggest segment (executive bifocal)
+A. Bifocals: The bigger the segment in the lens the better, but the bigger segments are more visible.
+They provide between 39-51% control for the biggest segment (executive bifocal)

 B. Progressive lenses: The least effective option for myopia control.
-They provide about 15 to 25 % protection but cosmetically very good.
+They provide about 15 to 25 % control but are cosmetically very good.

 2. Contact lenses

-A. Daily disposable Myopia Control Contact Lenses: Mysight Lenses.
-Can provide approx. 40% control.
-Low infection risk as contact lenses are thrown out at end of each days wear.
+A. Daily disposable Myopia Control Contact Lenses: Mysight Lenses can provide approx. 40% control.
+There is a low infection risk as contact lenses are thrown out at end of each day.

-B. Monthly Disposable Multifocal contacts: can provide up to 40% control.
+B. Monthly Disposable Multifocal Contact Lenses: can provide up to 40% control.
 Small risk of infection as same contacts are used for a month.
 Lenses are cleaned and stored each night.